 1. Accessibility to Tableau Server

-Once the upgrade is finished, you’ll want to make sure the basic aspects are working correctly, for example, that your users can access Tableau Server on your new server, your VPN is working, and that everything is available to all users.
+Once the upgrade is finished, you’ll want to make sure the basic aspects are working correctly, for example, that your users can access Tableau on your new server, your VPN is working, and that everything is available to all users.
 I’d even recommend doing this every time Tableau Server is restarted.

-You can test if users are able to connect to their Tableau Server by carrying out three basic test tasks; Login to Tableau, Open Viz, and Refresh in the Functional Testing solution of Wiiisdom Ops.
+You can test if users are able to connect by carrying out three basic test tasks; Login to Tableau, Open Viz, and Refresh in the Functional Testing solution of Wiiisdom Ops.
 It will simulate how the user connects to Tableau to make sure after the upgrade, users are still able to connect.
 Carrying out this testing will also validate a number of processes in the architecture such as the Gateway, Application Server, Repository, VizQL Server, Cache Server, and much more.

 2. License And Users/Groups

 It’s important to verify that your license is in place and you have the correct number of users (for a side-by-side upgrade) and groups.
 It would be a shame to upgrade and then receive fifty notifications saying there was a problem with your license.
-What’s important to note is that Tableau Server will stop working for 72 hours if the Tableau License Server can’t validate the license on the internet.
+What’s important to note is that Tableau will stop working for 72 hours if the Tableau License Server can’t validate the license on the internet.

 3. Visual Regressions